tkellen/json-api/format/index.md

 If the client makes a `DELETE` request to a *relationship URL*, the server **MUST** delete the specified members from the relationship or return a `403 Forbidden` response.
-If all of the specified resources are able to be removed from, or are already missing from, the relationship then the server **MUST** return a successful `204 No Content` response.
+If all of the specified members are able to be removed from, or are already missing from, the relationship then the server **MUST** return a successful `204 No Content` response.

 > Note: As described above for `POST` requests, this approach helps avoid pointless race conditions between multiple clients making the same changes.